Disclaimer- Gilmore Girls and the characters associated with the show are not mine.

 "You guys have been through a lot with me.
 I'm glad you're here to see this."

 "Yeah, we love you too, Mariano.
 Truth is though, we'd do anything for Rory, and her dad said we could keep these cool tailored suits," Chris said, moving forward at the same time as Lilly to the sounds of an orchestra playing The Clash.
 Jess laughed as he recognized the song White Riot, he had to admit, it sounded pretty, and those were words he never thought he'd say.
 The Clash sounded pretty.
-Matt smacked Jess in the arm and headed past.
+Matt smacked Jess in the arm.

 "Her organizational skills are outstanding.
 I tried to get her to marry me instead, but she wasn't going for it."
-Jess smirked at Matt's comment.
+Jess smirked at Matt's comment and watched as he headed to a spot opposite April.
 Standing at the end of the bridge, Jess guessed the bridesmaid dresses were nice; they were light silver evening gowns in different styles, and they glinted in the lights.
 Tristan approached next.

 "I am so glad I didn't have to kick your ass tonight.
 I wasn't going to put up with you letting her get away, even if I had stand behind you with a shotgun."